-Can real estate firms re-open their offices in Phase 2 and Phase 3?
+Can real estate firms re-open their offices?

-Yes.
+(Revised February 2, 2021) Yes.
 Real estate firms can re-open offices located in a limited fashion, so long as the firm adheres to the many required protocols, including requirements for professional service offices.
+However, brokers must work from home when possible and office capacity is limited to 25%.